mattymannnn/mon-gfx/README.md

 ![Alt text](bulbasaur_icon.png)

 This tool takes indexed 32x32 icon gfx (example above) as an input and outputs binary files with the tile+palette data.
+> Note: The indexed palettes do **not** need to retain a specific order (e.g. the transparent color being in the first position).

 For example, executing ```monicon bulbasaur_icon.png bulbasaur``` will output the following files.
 - /bulbasaur.icon.4bpp